 Note: A common question is “which is the best vacuum for dog hair…and is it different to cats?”
 While the hair of cat and dogs is very different, most models are built to excel at picking up any type – including humans!
 So any of the models listed above would be suitable for homes with either cats and dogs (or both).

 If you’re starting to think your home will never be free from pet hair – don’t worry!
 There are some excellent pet vacuums available.

 While the best vacuum for pet hair depends on your requirements, we think the #1 all round model is the Miele C3 Cat and Dog Powerline.
 It has strong suction and can really dig into carpets and remove any trapped hair.
-For handheld models, the Vax is a good option, while the Dyson is probably the best upright vacuum cleaner for pet hair.
+For handheld models, the Vax is a good option, while the Shark is probably the best upright vacuum cleaner for pet hair.